 National and subnational governments for sharing and application of new innovative tools and approaches, skills building, exchange of experiences and upscaling policy solutions.

-Citizens for raising awareness of innovation in policy, on key issues and collective uptake of solutions.
+Citizens (women, youth, IPs, PWD and LGBTI) for raising awareness of innovation in policy, on key issues and collective uptake of solutions and improvement of human rights.

 Academia for promoting the application of tools and methodologies in curriculum design and teaching and strengthening the network of university professors/lecturers to further exchange ideas and cross-fertilize innovative impulses across organizational boundaries.